6 data preparation best practices for analytics applications

 5. Prepare for failures during the preparation process

-This kind of error handling is very important in data preparation because errors occur quite frequently.
+This kind of error handling is important in data preparation because errors occur quite frequently.
 Yet the entire process shouldn't fail because of one bad record.

 6. Keep an eye on costs

-Data preparation can require as much as 80% of the time spent on an analytics project -- with the implication that it can also prove to be expensive.
+Data preparation can require as much as 80% of the time spent on an analytics project, with the implication that it can also prove to be expensive.
 Be aware of the following costs:

 - Compute costs.
 If your data preparation processes are complex, they'll require considerable compute costs when deployed in the cloud.
 Data engineers often need to tune the workflows and pipelines of data scientists to reduce compute costs.
 Beware of running data preparation tasks that look at every record in the system every time.
 That's wasteful and rarely needed.
 Incremental processing is an important capability to select as a feature or manually design in.